com-480-data-visualization/OutOfTouch/README.md

 <span align="justify">

 ### Dataset
-We will visualize 2 means of transport in New York City, taxi and bike rides.
+We will visualize 2 means of transport in New York City, taxis and bikes.
 The analysis and visualizations will be complementary focused on the following 3 periods: pre, during and post COVID pandemic.

 _Note: The datasets were filtered to contain entries only between 2019-2022 corresponding to the COVID pandemic period._